 On March 25th, 2012, I did nothing for the first time in my life.

 I was invited to the private residence of Edward Arroyo in the hills near Pasadena to experience something called an Isolation Tank.
 I had known Edward since the Transcendent Man screening party, but I never had a chance to check it out until now.
-I recently saw him at BIL Conference, and I realized that, Holy Shit, I still need to do this.
+I recently saw him at an Ancient Lasers show, and I realized that, Holy Shit, I still need to do this.

 It was a cold, rainy Los Angeles day – which set the perfect mood for introspection.
 Four of us arrived at his residence, where we were greeted by sandwiches and refreshments.
 He showed us many artifacts he has collected from around the world, most notably, something called Noah’s Ark – a black, obsidian, boat shaped rock.
 It only spins clockwise – that is, if you try to spin it the other direction, it vibrates, stops, and corrects itself.